pololu/lsm6-arduino/README.md

 ## Examples

-Several example sketches are available that show how to use the library.
-You can access them from the Arduino IDE by opening the "File" menu, selecting "Examples", and then selecting "LSM6".
-If you cannot find these examples, the library was probably installed incorrectly and you should retry the installation instructions above.
+An example sketch is available that shows how to use the library.
+You can access it from the Arduino IDE by opening the "File" menu, selecting "Examples", and then selecting "LSM6".
+If you cannot find the example, the library was probably installed incorrectly and you should retry the installation instructions above.

 ## Library reference